marcus-ferreira/bscscan-api/README.md

 - Balance of one or more addresses
 - Normal transactions of an address
 - Internal transactions of an address
-- BEP-20 transfers of an address
+- BEP-20 (Token) transfers of an address
 - BEP-721 (NFT) transfers of an address

 ## How to use